 - Locate the newly installed plugin(s) in the list and enable them if necessary by checking the corresponding box.

 Your plugins are now installed and ready to use.
-You can now customize your audio experience with the added features.
+Some plugins may require additional configuration within the Preferences dialog.

 sudo apt update && sudo apt install --only-upgrade deadbeef

-This command refreshes package lists and upgrades only DeaDBeeF to the latest version available in the PPA without touching unrelated packages.
+This command refreshes package lists and upgrades only DeaDBeeF to the latest PPA version.

 sudo apt update && sudo apt upgrade -y

-This updates all installed packages on your system to their latest versions.
+As a result, all installed packages on your system update to their latest versions.

 Remove DeaDBeeF from Linux Mint

-If you no longer need DeaDBeeF, you can easily remove it along with any associated PPAs.
+If you no longer need DeaDBeeF, you can remove it along with the PPA and any user data.
 Follow these steps for a clean and complete uninstallation.

 sudo apt remove deadbeef -y

-This command removes the application but retains its configuration files.
-To remove all associated files, proceed to the next step.
+This command removes the application but retains system-level configuration files.
+To remove those as well, proceed to the next step.

 sudo apt purge deadbeef -y